In Africa, Obama lauds democracy but urges progress on gay rights

 Visiting Senegal's Supreme Court, Obama praised the independence of the former French colony's judiciary.

-Senegal is pursuing a high-level corruption case against the son of former President Abdoulaye Wade on charges of embezzling up to $1.4 billion (919 million pounds) during his father's 12-year presidency.
+Senegal is pursuing a high-level corruption case against the son of former President Abdoulaye Wade on charges of embezzling up to $1.4 billion during his father's 12-year presidency.

 It is also conducting a trial of Chad's ex-dictator Hissene Habre on charges of crimes against humanity - the first time a former leader of one African state has been tried by another.